akaAgar/briefing-room-for-dcs/README.md

 While BriefingRoom is designed to be easy to use and to allow the creation of missions in mere seconds, it is also heavily moddable and will give many options to power users ready to tackle with its most advanced features.

+**Not interested in the source code?
+Get the latest version from the project website and begin creating missions right now: [akaagar.itch.io/briefing-room-for-dcs](https://akaagar.itch.io/briefing-room-for-dcs)**

 BriefingRoom is free and open source and will always remain so, but if you want to support its development, you can make a one-time or monthly donation

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VTLATJ7URMMWY)